 One of the primary barriers to parent engagement is a lack of communication between the school and parents.
 To address this issue, schools can implement various measures such as providing clear and timely information about school activities, academic performance, and progress reports.
 Utilizing multiple communication channels, including emails, phone calls, and online platforms, can ensure that parents stay informed and involved in their child's education.

 Additionally, language and cultural differences can hinder effective communication between parents and schools.
-To overcome this barrier, schools can employ interpreters, offer translated materials, and conduct workshops to facilitate understanding and foster collaboration.
+To overcome this barrier, schools can employ interpreters, offer translated materials, and conduct workshops to facilitate understanding and encourage collaboration.
 Celebrating diverse cultures and involving parents in decision-making processes can also help create a welcoming and inclusive environment for all families.

 Another challenge is the limited availability of parents due to work or other commitments.
-Schools can accommodate different schedules by offering flexible meeting times, organizing virtual meetings, and incorporating technology to allow parents to participate remotely.
+Schools can accommodate different schedules by offering flexible meeting times, organising virtual meetings, and incorporating technology to allow parents to participate remotely.
 Providing resources and meaningful ways for parents to engage at home, such as volunteering, assisting with homework, or participating in parent-teacher associations, can also promote involvement.

-By recognizing and addressing these common barriers to parental engagement, schools and teachers can create an environment that encourages active participation from parents.
+By recognising and addressing these common barriers to parental engagement, schools and teachers can create an environment that encourages active participation from parents.
 Implementing effective strategies, such as enhancing communication, accommodating diverse backgrounds, and providing flexible options for involvement, can significantly improve parent engagement and contribute to the overall success of students.

 Engaging parents in education

 Technology has become an integral part of our lives, and its influence extends to education, particularly in bridging the communication gap between parents and schools.
-Here are seven practical ways schools can leverage technology to enhance parent-school interaction:
+Here are seven practical ways schools can use technology to enhance parent-school interaction:

 1. Online Portals and Mobile Applications

 Schools can implement online portals and mobile apps where parents can access information about upcoming events, homework assignments, and school policies.
-These platforms ensure parents stay informed and engaged with their child's academic journey.
+These platforms ensure parents stay informed and engaged with their child's academic process.

 2. Instant Messaging Apps